The Feast of Our Lady of Guadalupe

 Appearances by the Virgin Mary have been regularly reported throughout the centuries.
 Some enthusiastic believers go into great detail describing the experience.
-Yet the church has always been highly selective in affirming that an apparition is "worthy of pious belief."
+Yet the church is generally slow to affirm that an apparition is "worthy of pious belief."
 Ecclesial endorsements are rare.
 Vatican scrutiny is severe.
-In modern times, only ten apparitions have been officially deemed to exhibit characteristics "worthy of pious belief," and the earliest of these is the apparition of Our Lady of Guadalupe at Tepeyac (Jaroslav Pelikan in Mary Through the Centuries).
+In modern times, only ten apparitions have been officially deemed to exhibit characteristics "worthy of pious belief."
+The earliest of these is the apparition of Our Lady of Guadalupe at Tepeyac (Jaroslav Pelikan in Mary Through the Centuries).

 The significance of the apparition of Our Lady of Guadalupe to Juan Diego in 1531 does not hinge on the historicity of the apparition.
 The miracle is manifested in the remarkable transformation which it evoked within the people of Mexico and the Chicano culture.
 Guadalupe has become a powerful cultural energizer.
 Her appearance was crucial in restoring dignity, humanity and hope to a conquered people.
 Truly, it lifted up the lowly.